LIFE STORY

 …

-This, incidentally, is the same Beijing whose willingness to restrain itself from claims to territories claimed by Taiwan, either now or in the recent past, is remarkable.
+This, incidentally, is the same Beijing whose willingness to restrain itself from claims to all the territories claimed by Taiwan, either now or in the recent past, is remarkable.

 These Taiwan-claimed territories which China neglects to claim include Mongolia – area 1.574 million sq.kms – with valuable resources adjacent to China, and large areas of Myanmar and north India also adjacent to China.